 When James J. Jeffries, heavyweight champion of the world, retired undefeated in 1905, few were in any doubt that they had just seen the greatest heavyweight fighter of all time pass into legend.
 Lightweight champion Willie Ritchie, light heavyweight champion Jack Root, and heavyweight champions “Gentleman” Jim Corbett and Tommy Burns, all held that opinion, as did Joe Woodman, manager of the great Sam Langford.
-Indeed Langford, who traveled the length and breadth of the country and weight classes campaigning to fight anyone, wanted no part of Jeffries in the ring.
+Indeed Langford, who traveled the length and breadth of the country campaigning to fight anyone, wanted no part of Jeffries in the ring.

-But in 1910, Jeffries had allowed himself to be baited back into the ring by the disgraceful racial demagoguery of Jack London and others, who could not abide a black heavyweight champion in Jack Johnson.
+But in 1910, “The Boilermaker” had allowed himself to be baited back into the ring by the disgraceful racial demagoguery of Jack London and others, who could not abide a black heavyweight champion in Jack Johnson.
 In their ensuing bout, Johnson pulverized the former champion with juvenile ease until his manager threw in the towel in the 15th round.
 Jeffries had prostituted his legacy chasing after a pointless, unachievable vision, and he knew it.
 “I could never have whipped Johnson at my best,” the former champion said.
 “I couldn’t have hit him.
 No, I couldn’t have reached him in a thousand years.”

 Despite this, in 1971, six decades after Jeffries retired, Ring Magazine founder Nat Fleischer still had him ranked in the top two heavyweights of all-time.
 But consensus had shifted, and when Fleischer died a year later, it would have been difficult to find advocates for Jeffries’ supremacy; “apologists” would be a more fitting term.

-In the last few years we’ve had a slew of high-profile retirements.
+In the last several years we’ve seen a number of high-profile retirements.
 Wladimir Klitschko, Timothy Bradley, Miguel Cotto, Juan Manuel Marquez, Shane Mosley, Andre Ward, James Toney, Roy Jones Jr., and of course, Floyd Mayweather Jr., have all moved on.
 These men had come to define, if not dominate, their respective divisions for the last decade or more.
 Some withdrawals, like Ward’s, seemed premature; others, like Cotto’s, timely; and at least one – Roy’s – far too late.
 (Perhaps the same should be said of Toney’s; he went 11-6-3 following his marvelous decision victory over Vassily Jirov to land the cruiserweight title in 2003.
 But his prodigious physical mass, impassable defence and sturdy chin meant you rarely feared for his well-being the way you did Roy’s.)

 Sometimes legacies take a while to dissipate or accumulate; other times, it happens almost immediately.
 Two off this list already illustrate, in impasto palpability, the vicissitudes of time and posterity, to such an extent that we seem to be living in a different reality after their respective retirements than we did before.
 But one has benefited, while the other has suffered, from this sea-change.